 Post-drill critique notes and comment forms

 Determine if all performance or program issues that were reviewed in the documentation were captured in the exercise report and the corrective action program.
-Discuss your conclusions with a qualified uel acility mergency reparedness nspector, the person designated as a resource or your supervisor.
+Discuss your conclusions with a qualified fuel facility emergency preparedness inspector, the person designated as a resource, or your supervisor.

 During a site visit, select corrective actions associated with an emergency organization activation (drill or event) and obtain the detailed corrective action descriptions.
-As a guide for selection of corrective actions to review, consider items associated with emergency planning (e.g. emergency classification, notification, protective action recommendations).
+As a guide for selection of corrective actions to review, consider items associated with emergency planning requirements (e.g., emergency classification, notification, protective action recommendations).
 Verify the actions taken were adequate.

 If available for review, observe the adequacy of corrective actions during a performance activity such as a drill or exercise.
 As an alternative, depending on the issue, a walkthrough with response personnel may be used in place of a drill or exercise.
 Obtain the description of the corrective action and verify the completion of each corrective action through direct observation.

-Meet with your supervisor, the person designated as a resource or a qualified uel acility mergency reparedness nspector to discuss any questions that you may have as a result of these activities and demonstrate that you can meet the evaluation criteria listed above.
+Meet with your supervisor, the person designated as a resource, or a qualified fuel facility emergency preparedness inspector to discuss any questions that you may have as a result of these activities and demonstrate that you can meet the evaluation criteria listed above.

-DOCUMENTATION: Fuel Facility Emergency Preparedness Inspector Proficiency Level Qualification Signature Card, Item OJT-EP-

-Fuel Facility Emergency Preparedness Inspector Technical Proficiency Level Signature Card and Certification
+DOCUMENTATION: Fuel Facility Emergency Preparedness Inspector Proficiency Level Qualification Signature Card, Item OJT-EP-4Fuel Facility Emergency Preparedness Inspector Technical Proficiency Level Signature Card and Certification